Biography

 Dmitry Korchak

-Russian tenor Dmitry Korchak is one of the most sought-after tenors of his generation and is regularly lauded by the international press, especially for his interpretations of the bel canto repertoire.
-Since winning the Concurso Tenor Viñas in 2004 and receiving two prizes at Plácido Domingo’s Operalia Competition in Los Angeles, he has quickly established himself as a regular guest at the world’s most renowned opera houses and concert halls.
+The Russian tenor Dmitry Korchak is one of the most sought-after tenors of his generation.
+Since winning the Concurso Tenor Viñas in 2004 and receiving two prizes at Plácido Domingo’s Operalia Competition in Los Angeles, he has quickly established himself as a regular guest at the world’s most renowned opera houses and concert halls, including the Bavarian and Vienna State Operas, La Scala, Milan, the Teatro Real in Madrid, La Monnaie in Brussels, the Teatre del Liceu in Barcelona and the Teatro Massimo in Palermo.

 read more collapse